Pabloitto/angular-tools/README.md

 2.- bower install

 3.- gulp init
-    Put the name of your app
+    - put the name of your app

 4.- gulp start